rzido/ckanext-cdc_theme/README.md

 OpenData CKAN theme - TEST.
 This theme is heavily based on OpenDataPhilly Theme (ckanext-odp_theme)

-This theme is for testing purposes.
+This theme is for testing and learning purposes.
 It depends on several ckan extensions: ckanext-pages, ckanext-showcase, ckanext-rating,...

 Manually generating main.css
 ----------------------------